Heartbreak

 There is a delicate balance between never seeing each other and seeing each other too often.
 The latter can also be one of the signs of an unhealthy relationship.

 The reason for this has to do with codependency: you shouldn't rely on your partner for everything.
 Instead, you should spend some time apart, doing your own thing.
-This will make you appreciate each other more, ultimately strengthening your relationship in the long run.
+This will make you appreciate each other more and ultimately strengthen your relationship in the long run.

 3. You and your partner talk to everyone else, but not to each other.

 When you have a problem with your partner, you call your mom and talk her ear off.
-Your partner does the same, calling up their friends for an emergency meeting of the minds.
+Your partner does the same and calls up their friends for an emergency meeting of the minds.

-But, this kind of thing is like committing relationship suicide: it's fine to vent to your friends and family from time to time, but you must also talk to each other as well.
-If you don't, you'll never ever solve your problems and, as such, happiness will remain elusive.
+But, this is detrimental to the relationship.
+It's fine to vent to your friends and family from time to time, but you must talk to each other as well.
+If you don't, you'll never solve your problems and, as such, happiness will remain elusive.

 4. You and your partner only focus on one person's wants.

 Another of the common signs of an unhealthy relationship has to do with dreams and desires.
-We all have them, even those of us who aren't particularly ambitious: dreams and desires don't have to be drastic, having to do with huge career changes or wanting to move to Ann Arbor, Michigan.
+We all have them, even those of us who aren't particularly ambitious.
+Dreams and desires don't have to be drastic, involve huge career changes or a move to Ann Arbor, Michigan.

-The desire to watch CSI instead of The Real Housewives of Orange County, for instance, qualifies.
-Thus, because wants exist within us all, a relationship must balance out his and hers.
+Even apparently small wants, like the desire to watch CSI instead of The Real Housewives of Orange County, qualify.
+Because wants exist within us all, a relationship must balance out the wants of both partners whether the want is big or small.

-If one person always gets their way or only has their needs met, the relationship isn’t fair and, most likely, not going to make it in the long run.
-Even when it does make it, it's likely that one party will be unhappy.
+If one person always gets their way or only has their needs met, the relationship isn’t fair and, most likely, will not make it in the long run.
+Even when it does make it, it's likely one party will be unhappy.

-With a partner or spouse, however, we don’t feel an innate obligation to profess adoration: Instead, we struggle to love them if we don't even like them.
-Sometimes, this can be remedied: if there is something your partner is doing that makes you not like them, asking them to change (and them doing so) may alter your feelings.
+With a partner or spouse, however, we don’t feel an innate obligation to profess adoration: Instead, we struggle to love them even if we don't like them.
+Sometimes, this can be remedied.
+If there is something your partner is doing that makes you not like them, asking them to change (and then doing so) may alter your feelings.

-Other times, however, not liking someone is a sign that it may be time to move on, and find the person who can truly make you happy.
+Other times, however, not liking someone is a sign it may be time to move on and find the person who can truly make you happy.